bhopkinsnc/ccoe-training-ansible/labs/6.hello_host_vars/README.md

 ## Extra Credit

 Add a debug task to the playbook using a feature called tags.
-Tags allow you to run only the tasks that have been taged that that value.
+Tags allow you to run only the tasks that have been tagged that that value.

 ```bash
 [root@ansibleserver playbooks]# vi _lab_hello_host_vars.yml